 When our lockdown first started in March, I was looking for something to fill time spent at home and rediscovered my love for putting together jigsaw puzzles.
 I find it a very relaxing activity and have convinced myself that it has to be a mental workout as well!
 My favourite puzzles are ones that remind me of past travels or bucket list destinations.

-Buy this Eurographics Canada Globetrotter puzzle on Amazon (As an affiliate, I earn from qualifying purchases).
+Buy this Eurographics USA Globetrotter puzzle on Amazon (As an affiliate, I earn from qualifying purchases).

 6. Celebrating Our 25th Anniversary